 What happens if I don’t implement UET Consent Mode?

-Without it, your tracking will be incomplete, leading to gaps in performance data, affecting PPC and SEO efforts.
+If consent signals are not passed, conversion tracking and audience segmentation will be affected.
+Without these measurables, your tracking will be incomplete, leading to gaps in performance data, affecting both paid and organic marketing efforts.

 Will data loss occur with consent mode?